avg —

 Instructions

-In a small frying pan, pour in the honey and bring it to a gentle boil over medium heat.
-When the honey turns a noticeably darker amber colour, add the remaining 50 grams of white wine.
-Pour the resulting wine-honey caramel into a separate small dish.
+I pour the honey into a frying pan and bring it to the boil.
+When the honey turns a darker colour (caramelisation has begun), I add the remaining 50 g of white wine.
+I pour the wine-honey caramel into a separate dish.

-The baked chicken wings in the oven are now ready to serve.
-Take the finished dish out of the oven and drizzle the wings with any remaining wine-honey caramel for the maximum glossy finish on the serving plate.
+The baked chicken wings in the oven are ready.
+I take the finished dish out and drizzle it with the remaining caramel for a final aroma and shine.

 Tips